Nick Senzel Player Props: Reds vs. Nationals

 Nick Senzel At The Plate

-- Senzel is batting .242 with eight doubles, five home runs and 21 walks.
+- Senzel has eight doubles, six home runs and 21 walks while hitting .241.

-- Senzel has had an RBI in 22 games this season (40.0%), including five multi-RBI outings (9.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Senzel has driven home a run in 23 games this season (41.1%), including more than one RBI in 10.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.